 Hotel Safety When You Travel

-When you travel, weather for business or vacation, you'll most likely spend time in hotels.
+When you travel, whether for business or vacation, you'll most likely spend time in hotels.
 Here are some tips to help keep you safer while staying in hotel rooms.

 Get a hotel in a safe area, even if it's further away than you want to be from an event or attraction.
 Check the security at the front desk.
 Make sure someone can't get a key to your room just by asking.